gorickjones/life-hacks/email/how-to-email-org.md

 (Where long is more than two emails, requires scrolling)

-It often happens, a discussion over email can benefits from the expertise of someone not on the thread and you want to add them.
+It often happens: A discussion over email can benefit from the expertise of someone not on the thread, and you want to add them.
 Here's how:

 **1. Be clear you are adding them at the very top of your note.**